18F/ux-guide/_pages/our-approach/meet-people-where-they-are.md

 As we collaboratively design with partners, we should ask:

 {:.list-item--margin-bottom-extra}
-- Which policies will shape our design? (see [Digital.gov's list of requirements for federal government websites](https://digital.gov/resources/checklist-of-requirements-for-federal-digital-services/))
+- Which policies will shape our design?
+(See [Digital.gov's list of requirements for federal government websites](https://digital.gov/resources/checklist-of-requirements-for-federal-digital-services/))
-- Which policies will shape our design process? (are we considering a research design that will require approval from our partner’s Paperwork Reduction Act Desk Officer?)
+- Which policies will shape our design process?
+(Are we considering a research design that will require approval from our partner’s Paperwork Reduction Act Desk Officer?
+See [legal](https://ux-guide.18f.gov/research/legal/) page for considerations.))
 - Whose permission will be required if we need a policy exception?

 We recognize our partners are working to deliver their missions in a complex ecosystem of regulatory, organizational, and technological policies and constraints.
 Taking the time upfront to agree on tools and practices helps set the foundation for a strong collaboration.